-Fabbula is a cultural practice dedicated to the idea of worlding with digital media: Virtual Reality, Open Worlds, Online Streams.
+Fabbula is a cultural practice dedicated to the idea of worlding with digital media such as game engines, XR, metaverse and livestreams.
+With teams in Paris, Arles and Barcelona, we advise public and private organizations on their immersive futures.
 We curate exhibitions, represent artists, produce virtual worlds and immersive fabulations.

-We also publish printed, video and audio editorials about worlding and fabulation in the virtual age with our partners Klima, Immersion and Fisheye, and regularly run workshops and lectures in art schools such as ECAL in Lausanne, ERG in Brussels, ENSAD in Paris, Le Fresnoy in Tourcoing and Sciences Po Paris.
+We also publish printed, video and audio editorials about worlding and fabulation in the virtual age, such as the latest issue of Klima magazine.
+We regularly run workshops and lectures in art schools such as ECAL in Lausanne, ERG in Brussels, ENSAD in Paris, Le Fresnoy in Tourcoing and Sciences Po Paris.

 For her design graduation at Duperré, Aurore was already fabulating within a virtual world.
-She joins Fabbula in 2018 after stints at Groupe CCC and Golgotha.
+She joins Fabbula in 2018 after stints in creative studios working across art direction, video and graphic design.
 Here, she juggles with hats of Art Director, online galerist and commissioner for Fabbula projects, in particular initiating the Worlding with the trouble and Give me some space curatorial platforms.